 I read everything I could get my hands on about selling.
 I tested every approach in my own business, and with my own clients.

-The things that felt salesy, I ditched.
-The things that felt right, I kept.
+Anything that felt salesy, I ditched.
+Anything that felt right, I kept.

 And I refined my approach over the next several years.